-WASHINGTON, D.C. — Ivan Raab is one of just three 2015 players on the USA West roster here.
+WASHINGTON, D.C. — Ivan Rabb is one of just three 2015 players on the USA West roster here.

 Arizona’s Sean Miller, Kansas’s Bill Self, North Carolina’s Hubert Davis and Ohio State’s Jeff Boals were among those on hand.

-Earlier this summer, Raab mentioned that Cal, Arizona and N.C.
+Earlier this summer, Rabb mentioned that Cal, Arizona and N.C.
 State were working the hardest, but now he seems to have expanded that group.

 A West Coast native from Oakland Bishop O’Dowd, he said he’s being recruited by North Carolina coach Roy Williams and N.C.
 State assistant Orlando Early.